kartikeytyagi09/kartikeytyagi09/README.md

 <h1 align="center">Hi 👋, I'm Kartikey Tyagi</h1>
 <h3 align="center">Whatever is happening here is out of my control</h3>

-- 🔭 I code when I am bored
+- 🔭 I code just to look cool

 - 💬 Ask me about **anything other than programming**